 Frequently Asked Questions

-What is the main difference between the Chase Sapphire Reserve and Citi Double Cash?
+Can I have both the Chase Sapphire Reserve and the Citi Double Cash card?

 Unlock your extra benefits when you become a Kudos member